htcondor/htcondor/docs/man-pages/condor_vacate_job.rst

 resources and may begin executing again immediately if there is a low load or number of jobs submitted to the Access Point.

-DAGMan job(s) can be vacated and will enter recovery mode upon restarting.
+DAGMan can also be vacated and will enter recovery mode upon restarting.
 However, all jobs submitted and managed by DAGMan will continue running uninterrupted.

 .. warning::